Richmond Drug Possession Charges

 Priority of Drug Possession for Police

 Drug possession charges are a very high priority for law enforcement officers in Virginia.
 In particular, law enforcement officers are on the lookout for harder drugs or the drugs more associated with violence in the city.
 Drugs like crystal meth and crack cocaine are responsible for much of the City of Richmond’s violent past.
 Possession charges involving crack cocaine, crystal meth, or heroin are prosecuted very vigorously by law enforcement throughout the city.
 The factors that go into the seriousness of the charge are the amount of drug that is found, the type of the drug that is found, and whether the drugs are found near school or with a weapon.
 Harder drugs like Cocaine and Heroin are typically treated much more seriously than marijuana.

 Alternative Sentencing Programs for First Time Offenders

 The city of Richmond offers a number of alternative sentencing programs for first offender charges.
-There is the first offender program which requires some drug treatment, community service, license suspension, and if you comply your charge would be dismissed.
+There is the first offender program which requires some drug treatment, community service, license suspension, and if someone complies, then their charge would be dismissed.

-There is also the Drug Court program which involves intensive treatment and monitoring with the benefit that if you successfully complete the Court’s requirements you may be able to avoid an active jail sentence and possibly get your charge reduced or dismissed.
+There is also the Drug Court program which involves intensive treatment and monitoring with the benefit that if a person successfully completes the Court’s requirements, they may be able to avoid an active jail sentence and possibly get their charge reduced or dismissed.

 Potential Constitutional Issues in Richmond Drug Cases

-The most common constitutional issue we see in drug possession cases are Fourth Amendment issues.
-Fourth Amendment issues involved search and seizure and probable cause cases.
-These issues involve questions about whether an officer had enough reason or probable cause to pull you over, search you or your property.
-In these cases we challenge whether legal cause existed under the Fourth Amendment and if a search used to obtain evidence was legal.
+The most common constitutional issues that arise in drug possession cases are Fourth Amendment issues.
+Fourth Amendment issues involve search and seizure and probable cause cases.
+These issues involve questions about whether an officer had enough reason or probable cause to pull someone over or search their property.
+In these cases, the attorney can challenge whether legal cause existed under the Fourth Amendment and if a search used to obtain evidence was legal.

 Biggest Mistakes to Avoid in Richmond Drug Cases

 A lot of individuals also assume they have no defense if drugs were found on them.
-Our job is to advise them not only of the possible defenses available under the law, but also the alternative sentencing that’s available.
+A lawyer’s job is to advise them not only of the possible defenses available under the law, but also the alternative sentencing that is available.